 In drama, it is rare to see lead characters where their disability doesn’t define them exclusively and motivates every action.

 A one-off major exception was the UK drama The Silence where a deaf teenager, who is the lead character, witnesses a murder.
 Her deafness is a key part of the plot but her character is more focussed on dealing with normal teenage issues (partying, drug-taking, drinking, relationships, work and studying) and the program realistically shows how her hearing impairment has some impacts on these.

 Image: Scene from UK soapie Hollyoaks

-Disabled characters now appear regularly in soap operas, especially the UK, including favourites such as Emmerdale and Coronation Street.
+Characters with disability now appear regularly in soap operas, especially the UK, including favourites such as Emmerdale and Coronation Street.
 Wheelchair-using Amy Conachan (featured in above image) is a major character in Hollyoaks.